kaoc/kaoc.github.io/membership.md

 >\* Due to increase in the fees we are charging $2.5 extra for Family and $1.5 extra for Individual while using online payment.
 To avoid this charge members are most welcome to pay by Check

 **Pay by check:**
-Make payments to: Kerala Association of Colorado
+Make payments to: Kerala Association of Colorado--
-Memo: email address/phone number
+Memo: email address/phone number --
 Mailing Address: Treasurer, PO BOX 3411, Parker, CO 80134

 OR